 Annual data on the proportion of adults in Great Britain who smoke cigarettes, cigarette consumption, the proportion who have never smoked cigarettes and the proportion of smokers who have quit by sex and age over time.

-Deaths related to drug poisoning in England and Wales.
-Data are presented by cause of death, sex, age, substance(s) involved in the death, and by country and region.
+Annual number of deaths registered related to drug poisoning and median registration delays, in England and Wales.
+Data presented by cause of death, sex, age, substance(s) involved in the death, country and region, and areas of deprivation.